 If the calling task chooses to return immediately and the current semaphore count is zero or negative, then a status code is returned indicating that the semaphore is not available.
 If the calling task chooses to wait for a semaphore and the current semaphore count is zero or negative, then it is decremented by one and the calling task is placed on the semaphore's wait queue and blocked.
 If the semaphore was created with the RTEMS.PRIORITY attribute, then the calling task is inserted into the queue according to its priority.
 However, if the semaphore was created with the RTEMS.FIFO attribute, then the calling task is placed at the rear of the wait queue.
 If the binary semaphore was created with the RTEMS.INHERIT_PRIORITY attribute, then the priority of the task currently holding the binary semaphore is guaranteed to be greater than or equal to that of the blocking task.
-If the binary semaphore was created with the RTEMS.PRIORITY_CEILING attribute, a task successfully obtains the semaphore, and the priority of that task is greater than the ceiling priority for this semaphore, then the priority of the task obtaining the semaphore is elevated to that of the ceiling.
+If the binary semaphore was created with the RTEMS.PRIORITY_CEILING attribute, a task successfully obtains the semaphore, and the priority of the task is greater than the ceiling priority for this semaphore is elevated to that of the blocking to that of the semaphore is elevated to that of the ceiling priority for this semaphore, then the priority of the task obtaining the semaphore is elevated to that of the ceiling priority for this semaphore.